-TABLE 40-1 Task Map: Preparing to Perform a WAN Boot Installation (Continued) Task Description For Instructions Create the installation files for the custom JumpStart installation.
-Use a text editor to create the following files: sysidcfg profile rules.ok begin scripts finish scripts "Creating the sysidcfg File" on page 502 "Creating the Profile" on page 503 "Creating the rules File" on page 504 This task is required for both secure and insecure installation configurations. "(Optional) Creating Begin and Finish Scripts" on page 506 Create the system configuration file.
+TABLE 43-2 Task Map: Preparing to Perform an Insecure WAN Boot Installation

+Task Description For Instructions Create the Solaris Flash archive.
+Use the flar create command to create an archive of the software that you want to install on the client.
+"To Create a Solaris Flash Archive" on page 534 Create the installation files for the custom JumpStart installation.
+Use a text editor to create the following files: "Creating the sysidcfg File" on page 535 "Creating the Profile" on page 536 "Creating the rules File" on page 537 "(Optional) Creating Begin and Finish Scripts" on page 539 Create the system configuration file.
 Set the configuration information in the system.conf file.
-"To Create a System Configuration File " on page 507 This task is required for both secure and insecure installation configurations.
-Create the WAN boot configuration file.
+"To Create a System Configuration File " on page 540 Create the WAN boot configuration file.
 Set the configuration information in the wanboot.conf file.
-"To Create a wanboot . conf File" on page 509 This task is required for both secure and insecure installation configurations.
-(Optional) Configure the DHCP server to support a WAN boot installation.
+"To Create a wanboot . conf File" on page 542 (Optional) Configure the DHCP server to support a WAN boot installation.
 Set Sun vendor options and macros in the DHCP server.
-"Preconfiguring System Configuration Information With the DHCP Service (Tasks)" on page 75 (Optional) Set up the logging server.
-Configure a dedicated system for displaying boot and installation log messages. "(Optional) Configuring the WAN Boot Logging Server" on page 513
+"Preconfiguring System Configuration Information With the DHCP Service (Tasks)" on page 75